 Located on a beautiful campus in the capital city of Gaborone, MaP offers rigorous preparation for the Cambridge IGCSE, AS and A-Level examinations, preparing students for entry to highly selective universities worldwide.

 World Class Academic Achievements

 Our outstanding results position MaP as one of Africa’s top schools.
-In 2016, 58.5% of MaP students earned either an A* or an A at A-Level.
-You can download the IGCSE results poster here and A-Level results poster here, and download a breakdown of MaP’s results over a ten-year period here.
+In 2017, 39.6% of MaP students earned either an A* or an A at A-Level.
+You can download the IGCSE results poster here and A-Level results poster here, and take a look at the top 100 universities MaP students are currently attending here.